• Skip to primary navigation

 How to Add Sand-looking Decor to Mushroom Cookie Stem

-Most of the stem glaze will dry out except the bottom.
-So, now it's the time to add some beauty to the mushroom.
+Most of the stem glaze will dry out except for the bottom.
+So, now it's time to add some beauty to the mushroom.
 Hold it by its head and dip the stem into poppy seed, about ¼ in, and roll on the side of the plate to pack them tightly.

-Tip: I like to use a large plate with a raised edge so I can press down poppy seeds against to create a nicely rounded base.
+Tip: I like to use a large plate with a raised edge so I can press down poppy seeds to create a nicely rounded base.
 Then place the mushroom cookies into individual pockets of a purple egg carton.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-How to Keep a Cookie Making Smooth Workflow
+How to Maintain a Smooth Cookie-Making Workflow

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-Bake, dip in glaze and poppy seeds all of the mushroom cookies and allow the stems dry out completely before proceeding to the step of dipping the mushroom heads into chocolate ganache.
+Bake, dip in glaze and poppy seeds all of the mushroom cookies and allow the stems to dry out completely before proceeding to the step of dipping the mushroom heads into chocolate ganache.

 How to Make Chocolate Ganache

-Add dark chocolate chips into a bowl placed over a water bath, add milk and let the chocolate melt, stirring from time to time.
 Once the water boils reduce the heat and let the chocolate melt and mix with milk completely.

 Check out the Simple Chocolate Ganache Recipe.
-Except for the mushroom cookies ganache, I do not add that extra 2 tbsp. of milk at the end; the ganache should be thicker for dipping cookies.
-Let the ganache cool a bit before the dipping step.
+I’ve modified this recipe for the mushroom cookies ganache and don’t add that extra 2 tbsp. of milk at the end.
+This is because the ganache should be thicker for dipping cookies.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds